swr06/Lumen-3D/README.md

 (For the record, I came up with this name much much before Unreal did :P)

 A *highly* work-in-progress **TOY ENGINE**.
-This project is mostly used as a testing ground to experiment/learn with various graphics techniques.
+This project is mostly used as a testing ground to experiment with and learn various graphics techniques.

 ## Current Feature List